d-h-saintleo/Flood-The-Board-Game/README.md

 # Instructions:
 1. Download the Zip file containing all the files
 2. Extract the folder containing the source files
-3. With all the files in the same folder, run "Game_Terminal.py" file to play the game
+3. With all the files in the same folder:
+   - Run the "Game_Terminal.py" file to play the full Terminal version of the game
+     - Terminal version demonstrates all of the internals/features of the game
+   - Run the "Game_GUI.py" to test the incomplete GUI version of the game
+     - GUI version to interface with the internals of the game

 # Game Instructions:
 * The objective of the game is to flood the entire board with the same color in a limited amount of turns based on the size and complexity of the board.
 In order to do this, you must switch the color of the flood to a color of the neighboring tiles that are touching the flood until all tiles are the same color.

-* To get started, you first must select the width and heighth of the board as well as the number of colors to be used.
+* **Terminal**: To get started, you first must select the width and heighth of the board as well as the number of colors to be used.
 Then you must select a color in order to switch the color of the flood.
+The board will update and display your current progress as you switch colors until the board is completely flood, or you exit the game.

+* **GUI**: To get started, you first must select the width and heighth of the board as well as the number of colors to be used.
+Then you must click on any tile in order to switch the color of the flood to that tile's color.
 The board will update and display your current progress as you switch colors until the board is completely flood, or you exit the game.

 # Additional Notes:
 * "Q" input can be used in order to exit the game.